stone-payments/affiliation-web-components/packages/affiliation-merchant-bank-info/README.md

 # Sling Merchant Bank Info Table Component.

-This component renders a table element with the merchant bank information within.
+This component renders a table element with the merchant bank account information within.
 It uses table basic component as content wrapper.

 ## Usage